Sienna Blake: 2012–present

-Over the next few weeks, Sienna goes crazy accusing Cleo of being her stalker and attacking her.
-She starts to believe that Darren is her stalker and when she asks him to fix a leak in her flat, she knocks him out.
-She handcuffs him to a radiator and forces him to confess but he convinces her that it's not him.
-Sienna waits anxiously for the countdown to reach zero and when it does there's a knock at the door.
-When she answers the door she finds a toy monkey in the hallway, she runs outside to find who delivered it but can't find the stalker.
-She returns inside feeling more terrified than ever.
-Upon returning to the flat she is shocked to find a hooded figure holding Sebastian who is revealed to be Nico.
-Sienna confronts Nico and she explained how she escaped from the fire.
-Sienna calls Joel for help but Cleo answers and she doesn't believe Sienna when she says that Nico is alive.
-An angry Nico attacks Sienna and stabs her before escaping.
+Sienna becomes increasingly paranoid about the stalker and believes that it is Cleo or Darren.
+The stalker is revealed to be Nico, who survived the fire.
+When Sienna tries to get help, Nico stabs Sienna and escaped.
 An injured Sienna goes outside into the village and hands Sebastian to Joel before collapsing.
 While on her deathbed, she apologises to Myra and Joel who forgive her.
 Grace and Maxine arrive and they say their goodbyes and Sienna goes into cardiac arrest.
 Josh comes out and reveals that Sienna has died.
 Joel and Myra go into her room to say goodbye and Joel tells her he loves her.
 After her death several residents including Grace, Maxine, Tom and Simone Loveday (Jacqueline Boatswain) mourn her.
 The police decide to use Sienna's funeral to catch Nico, however, Myra and Joel refuse at first but decide that it is the only way Nico will be caught.
 On the day of the funeral, Nico takes Sebastian who was taken to the hospital by Sally after falling ill.
 Nico makes her way towards the hospital roof because the police had swarmed the hospital.
 She was being followed by someone dressed in black who is revealed to be Sienna, still alive, leaving Nico shocked.
 Sienna was working with several police officers, including Josh to catch Nico.